jeff-wise/haskell-starter-kit-blog/README.md

 aren't as smart as they like to believe, and what's intuitive for us is very rarely optimal.
 In my search, I just wasn't motivated by intuitive solutions.
 They were fun, sure, and I enjoyed programming with them, but I always felt like something was missing.

+Programming languages are a means of communication between humans and computers, or more accurately, humans and the universe.
+That is -- we don't say "Hi!" or "I love you" to a computer, but rather, we tell it patterns that it should use to manipulate electrical currents flowing through the processor and memory.
+There are infinite languages one could write to describe these patterns, but there are only so many that humans can use.
+Can we categorize these possible languages?
+Can we make an assessment of which ones are better than others?
+We can definitely categorize them.

+It's hard to assess programming languages.
+One reason is that they are often made with different goals in mind, and it's no use comparing apples and oranges.
+They're both good, but one's sweet and one's citrus.
+A more interesting dilemma in comparing languages is also true with apples and oranges -- they're subjective.
+It depends on your taste, or maybe even your mood.
+While programming languages are built with the objective to give instructions to a computer, how exactly those intructions are expressed can vary as much as people themselves vary.
+There's a business language, a lazy language, a try-hard language, a sassy language, a he's-just-going-through-a-phase language, etc...
+Languages and other development tools are made by people, for people.
+This is one reason why we end up with so many different languages as well as code editors, tools, frameworks, and libraries.
+The other reason is of course technical.
+Sometimes one way of doing something *is better* than another way, and we hope that there are objective means of comparing options.
+How can we assess these options objectively?

 I wanted to understand the mathematics behind software engineering, if there were any.
-I wanted some sense of objectivity about how to build better software.
-When I discovered Haskell and started learning it, I didn't know that my search was over.
+I wanted some sense of objectivity about how to build better software, it there was any to be found.
+When I discovered Haskell and started learning it, I didn't know that my search was over (at least for awhile).
 I didn't believe that there were objective ways to understand software development.
 In that respect, Haskell really changed the way I thought about programming.
-It put a new ceiling to software development in my eyes, and I was inspired to reach it.
+It put a new ceiling to software development in my eyes, a new mountain to climb, and I was surprised that I was so excited to work hard and reach that new persepctive.

 Now, it's important to say that it took me a long time to become proficient with Haskell.
 I didn't come into Haskell with